Baryons and baryoniums in the perspective of QCD sum rules: Baryoniums

 Another intriguing question is whether $X(p\bar{p})$ and $X(1835)$ represent the same state.
 Current experimental data show that the decay width of $X(p\bar{p})$ is much smaller than that of $X(1835)$, suggesting they may be distinct states, or that a coupling mechanism could exist between them.
 However, after considering the zero isospin and final-state-interactions of Ref.~\cite{Sibirtsev:2004id}, the $X(p\bar{p})$ state may yield a broad structure ($\Gamma\sim 100$ MeV)~\cite{BES:2005ega,BESIII:2010vwa}.
 Measuring the relative production ratios of $X(1835)$ in $J/\psi$ and $\psi^{\prime}$ radiative decays may offer further insights into whether $X(p\bar{p})$ and $X(1835)$ are indeed the same state, based on differences in their production ratios~\cite{BESIII:2011aa}.
 In 2013 and 2023, the BESIII collaboration observed two new resonance structures, $X(1840)$~\cite{BESIII:2013sbm} and $X(1880)$~\cite{BESIII:2023vvr}, in the $J/\psi \to \gamma 3(\pi^+ \pi^-)$ decay channel, as shown in Fig~\ref{fig:1840&1880}.
 Their mass and decay width were measured to be:

-The observation of such two states provided strong evidence for the existence of proton-antiproton baryonium, where the details can be found in a recent review~\cite{Ma:2024gsw}.
+The observation of such two states provides tentative support for the proton-antiproton baryonium interpretation, though alternative explanations such as threshold effects or final-state interactions cannot be excluded at present, where the details can be found in a recent review~\cite{Ma:2024gsw}.
 Additionally, the anomalous line shapes observed in $3(\pi^+\pi^-)$ and $\eta^\prime\pi^{+}\pi^{-}$ spectrum near the $p\bar{p}$ threshold suggested complex resonant structures.
 To clarify the relationships among the resonances in the $[1.8, 1.9]~\mathrm{GeV}$ region and uncover their nature, more data as well as other measurements such as the determination of spin-parity and the coupled-channel analyses are highly needed~\cite{BESIII:2023vvr}.

 In addition to the $p$-$\bar{p}$ configuration, light baryonium states may also be composed of other baryon-antibaryon pairs from the baryon octet and decuplet, such as $\Lambda$-$\bar{\Lambda}$, $\Sigma$-$\bar{\Sigma}$, and $\Xi$-$\bar{\Xi}$.
 In Ref.~\cite{Zhao:2013ffn}, the authors used a one-boson-exchange potential model to explore whether the $\phi(2170)$ and $\eta(2225)$ could be interpreted as $\Lambda \bar{\Lambda}$ bound states in the $^3S_1$ and $^1S_0$ channels, respectively. $\phi(2170)$, also noted as $Y(2175)$, was observed in the initial-state-radiation process $e^{+} e^{-} \to \gamma_{I S R}\, \phi(1020)\, f_0(980)$ by BABAR collaboration~\cite{BaBar:2006gsq}, while $\eta(2225)$ was observed in the radiative decay process $J / \psi \to \gamma \phi \phi$ by the MARK-III collaboration ~\cite{MARK-III:1990bpj}.
 The properties of such two hidden strange states listed in Particle Data Group~\cite{ParticleDataGroup:2024cfk} are: